LEG OF LAMB, bone-in, from America's most marbled, pasture-raised Heritage breeds

-Pick your preferred size from the drop down menu above
+Choose your preferred weight from the drop down menu above.

 The Tunis is earthy with notes of buttermilk.
 The Dorset is lighter, with a clean, floral finish.
-The California Redhas rich flavor, great marbling, and tenderness characteristics that make for an excellent lamb eating experience.
 The Navajo-Churro lamb is remarkably tender — even the braising cuts can be grilled.

-Tunis, Dorset Horn, Navajo-Churro, and California Red Breeds of Lamb
+Tunis, Dorset Horn, and Navajo-Churro Breeds of Lamb

 Tunis: Originally from Tunisia, the breed was brought to the U.S. as a gift to George Washington and raised by the first three Presidents.
 This is the same lamb as was written about in the Bible, but the modern version has a less fatty tail.

 Dorset Horn: A breed of sheep that spread over Dorset, Somerset, Devon, and most of Wales, in the 1750s this is the breed the English with a fine palate would eat for Christmas!
 Very few farmers still raise this endangered breed.